Foundations of regular variation on topological spaces: Spaces of sequences

-\textsl{Sufficiency} follows from Corollary~\ref{cor:m-space} with $\Gamma=\NN$ and $\psi_\gamma=\psi_m$.
-Then (i) follows from regular variation on $\sR_0^\infty(1)$, see Lemma~\ref{lemma:fidi-sequence}.
+\textsl{Sufficiency} follows from Corollary~\ref{cor:m-space} and Theorem~\ref{thr:m-space} with $\Gamma=\NN$ and $\psi_\gamma=\psi_m$.
+Condition~(i) of Theorem~\ref{thr:m-space} follows from the assumed regular variation on $\sR_0^\infty(1)$ by taking projections, see Lemma~\ref{lemma:fidi-sequence}.
 The maps $\psi_m$ are uniformly bornologically consistent, since $\|\psi_m(x)\|_p\leq \|x\|_p$.
-Condition (iii) there follows from regular variation of $\|\xi\|_p$.
-Finally, (iv) is equivalent to \eqref{eq:32} in view of the fact that $g(t)$ has the same order as $\Prob{\|\xi\|_p>t}$. \end{proof}
+Condition~(iii) from Theorem~\ref{thr:m-space} follows from the regular variation of $\|\xi\|_p$.
+Finally, (iv) therein is equivalent to \eqref{eq:32} in view of the fact that $g(t)$ is of the same order as $\Prob{\|\xi\|_p>t}$. \end{proof}

-If a sequence $\xi$ is stationary, it is possible to replace the first condition (i) with the requirements listed in Proposition~\ref{prop:stationary-sequence}.
+If a sequence $\xi$ is stationary, it is possible to replace condition (i) with the requirements listed in Proposition~\ref{prop:stationary-sequence}.
+Condition~(iii) in Theorem~\ref{thr:rv-ellp} is essential, as the following example shows.